 Businesses regularly inquire about partnerering with Skyworks Marketing on a 100% or partial Pay-for-Performance (P4P) basis for leads or sales.

 Now, don’t get me wrong, competitive markets, per se, are not unattractive.
 In fact, the reason they’re competitive is because a lot of money is being made in that space.
 It simply takes more time and/or resources to compete in such an environment.
+Hence, many smaller businesses who compete in this space have a long runway ahead of them to gain profitability due to the tremendous amount of competitive ads vying for public attention.

 In my experience, to rise above the noise in a competitive market in a reasonable amount of time, ongoing media buying is what’s going to make it happen more predictably.
 (And even so — it’s still not guaranteed!)